LucaScorpion/prismjs-darcula-theme/README.md

 npm install prismjs-darcula-theme
 ```

-Add this line in `gatsby-browser.js`:
+And add this line in `gatsby-browser.js`:

 ```js
 import 'prismjs-darcula-theme/darcula.css';